iMESchelp!

 • To Numeric: This option allows you to copy or transfer the selected numeric variables from the source Datalist to the target Datalist while preserving their numeric format.

 • To Factor: Convert the selected numeric variables to factors.
+The default is to transform each unique numeric value into a new level of the factor.
 You can use the “cut” option to categorize the variables into specified bins or levels.
-If the “cut” option is unchecked, each unique value will become a separate factor level.
-Additionally, you have the flexibility to edit the names and order of the factor levels.
+The initial guess of bins can be determined by three methods: Surges, Scott’s, or Freedman-Diaconis.
+Additionally, you can manually define the number of bins and also edit the names and order of the factor levels.

 • To Factor: With this option, you can copy or transfer the selected factors from the source Datalist to the target Datalist, maintaining their original factor format.